 - birds: informal reference to young women;

 - boozers: regular pub-goers, drinkers of large quantities of alcohol;

 - graft: living plant shoots transplanted into the human body;

 - ‘once out of nature’: a direct quote from WB Yeats’ ‘Sailing to Byzantium’ as pointed out by fellow commentator Andrew Grant for whom the original poem ‘posits a transfiguration through death into the immortality of a work of art’.

 - bloody: a very mild swearword in common usage and intensifying the response;

 - Mulholland’s sculptures are often described as Giacometti-like, (stretched figures or tumbling acrobats in the act of performing), abstracted works that manipulate vertical, lateral and at times diagonal movement to achieve a feeling of tension; the chair to which Heaney is referring is more organic in its design

-But time is not on his side; the slow but inexorable poisoning process that will kill him has begun His time is short.
+However the slow but inexorable poisoning process that will kill him has begun (his time is short).

-Those assembled to witness Socrates’ last hours are calm: (No tears now as the poison does its work).
-The briefing they receive is impassively business-like: the expert jailer talks the company through / The stages of the numbness.
+Those assembled to witness Socrates’ last hours are reconciled to the inevitable (poison does its work) and treated to a business-like briefing (expert jailer talks the company through the stages of the numbness).

 - bald as a coot: completely bald; coots are water birds whose heads have the appearance of baldness owing to their white markings;